jbiancot/ubuntu_lamp/README.md

 # PHP ini

-I didn't modify the php.ini, it is up to you to make the appropriate enhancements.
+I didn't modify the php.ini, it is up to you to make the appropriate enhancements, change request time out, memory requirement, date time, etc.

-# Original files, still available as backup.
+# What files have been modified ?

-I have changed a few files with my custom setup but I have left the original files, at the moment: apache2.conf and 000-default.conf were modified, but on the same directory where they reside you can find the unaltered version of the files.
+I have changed a few files with my custom setup but they were tiny modifications, please refer to the Dockerfile to the the logic

+At the moment: only apache2.conf and 000-default.conf were modified with a couple of extra lines but I kept the unaltered version of the files on the same directory where the files reside with suffix *backup.conf*

 Here the list of packages I have used on some LAMP projects and what I have started with: